10up/snapshots/DEVELOPMENT.md

 This package follows a simple dependency-injection pattern.
 There are two types of components within this pattern.
 Both are registered in [the Plugin class](/includes/classes/Plugin.php).

 1. Modules: Modules are loaded on every execution.
-The implement the `Module` interface and include a `register` method that performs setup actions.
-The `register` method is called automatcically when the module is instantiated.
+They implement the `Module` interface and include a `register` method that performs setup actions.
+The `register` method is called automatically when the module is instantiated.
 2. Services: Services are loaded when they are declared as dependencies for Modules and other Services.
-They implement the `Service` interface.
-If a service should only be instantiated once and shared throughout the system, it should instead implement the `SharedService` interace.
+They implement the `Service` interface, but if a service should only be instantiated once and shared throughout the system, it should instead implement the `SharedService` interace.

 ### Declaring Dependencies